MarkLyck/Formula-Stocks-OLD/README.md

 # Formula Stocks

 ### Elevator pitch
-What if it was possible to identify some of the next years’ winners in the stock market, at an 84-95% success rate?
+What if it was possible to predict some of the next years’ winners in the stock market, at an 84-95% success rate?
 Would you invest?

 ### Basic Features
 - Access to stock suggestions, based the users plan.